metomi/metomi-vms/README.md

 ## Microsoft Azure

 It is possible to run using Vagrant on a Microsoft Azure cloud virtual machine.
 To do this you will need to install the [`vagrant-azure`](https://github.com/Azure/vagrant-azure) plugin.
 You should also install the [Azure CLI command line tool](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli?view=azure-cli-latest), which will allow you to manage your Azure resources.
+You do not need VirtualBox.

 * To begin you should follow the instructions from https://github.com/Azure/vagrant-azure.
 First ensure you have the dummy box and have added the plugin:
 ```